r2abraham/Junk/readme.txt

-readme.txt, cr 24 april 2015 by rha on tin
+readme.txt in abraham/.../Git/Junk, cr 25 april 2015 by rha

-trying a dummy repo
+This is the experimental project used for the Git+Immersion tutorial.
+(Changed in the original and pushed to shared)

 end